Ethereum Proof-of-Stake Consensus Layer: Participation and Decentralization: Introduction

-Additionally, the switch from PoW to PoS introduced additional consensus layer security concerns. \textit{Maximal/miner extractable value (MEV)}, which refers to the maximum value that can be extracted through including, excluding, and re-ordering the transactions in a block, was prevalent in Ethereum PoW with more than US\$~675M extracted value before the merge~\cite{mevexplore}.
-Thus, MEV poses consensus layer security concerns, as it incentivizes rational miners to fork the blockchain~\cite{qin2022quantifying}.
-Not only does MEV remain a concern in Ethereum PoS, but there are also new types of MEV opportunities that arise as a result of knowing the block proposer minutes in advance~\cite{mackinga2022twap}.
+Additionally, the switch from PoW to PoS introduced additional consensus layer security concerns. \textit{Maximal extractable value (MEV)}, which refers to the maximum value that can be extracted through including, excluding, and re-ordering the transactions in a block, was prevalent in Ethereum PoW with more than US\$~675M extracted value before the merge~\cite{FlashbotsPreMergeData2023}.
+Thus, MEV poses consensus layer security concerns, as it incentivizes rational miners to fork the blockchain~\cite{QinQuantifying2022}.
+Not only does MEV remain a concern in Ethereum PoS, but there are also new types of MEV opportunities, e.g., \textit{multi-block MEV}, that arise as a result of knowing the block proposer minutes in advance~\cite{MackingaTWAP2022}.

-\T{Contributions} In this work, we present the first comprehensive measurement study on the participation level and decentralization of the Ethereum PoS consensus layer.
-We summarise our contributions as follows: \begin{itemize} \item We study the participation level of validators in the Ethereum PoS and find that the participation levels are very high --- exceeding 98\%.
-Dips in participation levels generally coincide with network upgrades or bugs in one or more consensus clients. \item We investigate the prevalence of slashable offenses, i.e., instances of equivocation by a validator.
-In our measurement period, which spans more than two years, only 248 slashable offenses were discovered. \item We cluster Ethereum validators into entities and study the decentralization of the validator landscape.
-Our analysis finds that the level of decentralization of the Ethereum consensus layer has not significantly increased since the merge. \item We conduct an entity performance analysis to find that validators in large entities, on average, tend to have higher success rates for proposals and attestations. \item We also investigate the consensus client landscape, given that bugs in dominant consensus clients are the cause of the majority of the participation drops in the Ethereum PoS consensus.
-Even though the centralization of the consensus client landscape is immense, we observe a promising decreasing trend. \end{itemize}
+\T{Contributions.} In this work, we present the first comprehensive measurement study on the participation level and decentralization of the Ethereum PoS consensus layer.
+We summarise our contributions as follows: \begin{itemize}[topsep=0pt,itemsep=0pt] \item We study the participation level of validators in the Ethereum PoS and find that the participation levels are very high --- exceeding 98\%.
+Dips in participation levels generally coincide with network upgrades or bugs in one or more consensus clients.
+Additionally, we only find very few slashable offenses, i.e., instances of equivocation by a validator. \item To investigate the decentralization of the validator landscape, we cluster Ethereum validators into entities to find that the level of decentralization of the Ethereum consensus layer has not significantly increased since the merge. \item We highlight the challenges of increasing consensus layer decentralization, i.e., incentivizing users to bypass large staking services but to run their own validators.
+Large entities do not only receive higher consensus layer rewards, as their participation levels are higher, but they also have the unique opportunity to extract multi-block MEV and thereby are expected to also have higher execution layer rewards. \end{itemize}